La Voz (Mexican TV series): Format

 The series consisted of three phases: Blind audition, Battle phase, and Performance shows.
 Four judges/coaches, all noteworthy recording artists, choose teams of contestants through a blind audition process (12 members in season 1-3 & 5–7, 16 in season 4, 51 in season 8, 42 in season 9, 39 in season 10, 30 on season 11).
 After being acquired by TV Azteca in season 8, the show featured the Blind auditions, Knockouts, Battles and Performance Shows.

 First Phase – The Blind Auditions

 Each judge has the length of the auditioner's performance (about one minute) to decide if he or she wants that singer on his or her team; if two or more judges want the same singer (as happens frequently), the Singer has the final choice of coach.
 In the seventh season, the block button was featured where a coach could prevent another coach from getting a contestant.

 Second Phase – The Knockouts

-In the eight season, the second phase was changed from the Battles to the Knockouts.
+In the eighth season, the second phase was changed from the Battles to the Knockouts.
 In this phase three artists (two from Season 11) from the same team sing an individual song and their coach chooses the winner.
 The two (one from Season 11) losing artist(s) are available to 'steal' by the other three coaches.